Melissa Torio

 My Story

 When I had my first child, I became aware and mindful about the toxins in our food and environment.
 I wanted to live a greener lifestyle and make healthier food choices.
 When my son was a baby, he had eczema flare-ups, the type where he couldn't stop scratching and couldn't sleep.
 Not a pleasant experience for all of us.
 Little did we know that it was cow's milk that was causing his eczema.
-Not until we took dairy out of his diet did his eczema clear up.
+Not until we took dairy out of his diet did his eczema start to clear up.

 Then, I learned that food is medicine.
 That concept was totally foreign to me!
 What?
 I can eat food and feel better?
 Yes!

 My sister introduced me to kombucha a few years ago.
 I learned how to make my own kombucha in 2015 and have not stopped brewing since.
 Gut health is so important and having fermented foods every day helps nourish our gut health.
-I love kombucha so much that I now teach online kombucha brewing workshops.

 My Food Philosophy: Don’t Scrimp on Real Food